Skip to main content

 Every verdict closes with one concrete action you can take this week.
 Not “validate demand.”
 Not “think about X.” Something specific, named, and doable before Friday.

 Under the hood it scores 10 qualification dimensions and 7 defensibility dimensions, each with written reasoning and cited sources.
-It defaults to skepticism — the opposite of the cheerful agreement you get from most AI tools when you pitch them an idea.
+It defaults to skepticism, which is the opposite of the cheerful agreement you get from most AI tools when you pitch them an idea.

 Why this particular problem #